johnnyy5929/sep10-freedom-project/blog/entry06.md

 ## Sources
-I wanted to add a robot to my website to show what a robot can do I did this by using Aframe which I learned from ["youtube"](https://www.youtube.com/watch?v=K4LEMBjaV9E&list=PL8MkBHej75fJD-HveDzm4xKrciC5VfYuV&index=6) and ["Aframe"](https://aframe.io/docs/1.5.0/introduction/javascript-events-dom-apis.html)
+I wanted to add a robot to my website to show what a robot can do I did this by using Aframe which I learned from ["youtube"](https://www.youtube.com/watch?v=K4LEMBjaV9E&list=PL8MkBHej75fJD-HveDzm4xKrciC5VfYuV&index=6) and ["Aframe"](https://aframe.io/docs/1.5.0/introduction/javascript-events-dom-apis.html).
+I also added different fonts which I used the website ["Fonts"](https://fonts.google.com/).
+After I also used ["Bootstrap"](https://getbootstrap.com/docs/5.3/getting-started/download/) for my component.
+For my planning i used wireframe

 ## EDP